hiyaryan/simoc-python/backend_skeleton/readme.md

 This starts central.py, then front.py which must connect first.
 Then as many sensors as you want can be started. startup.sh starts 1 sensor script for scd-30.
 You must have the SCD-30 plugged in to start it.
+It also starts a "keyboard sensor" simulating a second sensor.

 Multiple sensors could all connect to central and central would gather all data from all sensors to its list.

 Central uses asyncio to gather data from sensors, and send it to front when front makes a request.
 In this version of the file, sensor keeps sending data to Central